Find out how to embed group live chat on your website step by step with screenshots.

 By using the embed code option, you will get a snippet of code to copy and paste into your website.
 In the next step, we’ll assume that you are embedding a group live chat on a WordPress website.

 The best way to use Arena Live Chat with WordPress is to install the Arena WordPress plugin.
-This software makes embedding a group live chat easy.

 Start by installing the Arena WordPress Plugin.
 It just takes a few minutes if you already have your Arena account set up.

 After installing the WordPress plugin, you will have access to an Arena button.
 The Arena button is available whenever you edit or create a WordPress post.
 Clicking on the Arena button will open a window like this:

 Once you click the Add button, the embed code will directly appear in your WordPress post.

 While WordPress is a popular platform, your organization might be using a different CMS platform.
 In those cases, the following steps may help to embed Arena Live Chat on your website.
 If you run into challenges, visit the Arena Help and Support Center.

 In your Arena dashboard, you will see various options listed on the left side.

 You will see the following screen:

 In the window, select the iFrame button and you will see code you can use on your website to embed a group live chat on your website.